jabranr/jabranr.github.io/articles/rebuilding-united-website-development-workflow.md

 <img src="../../assets/images/bootstrap-sass-selective-modules.png" alt="" />

 This awesomeness of selecting only required modules doesn't just stop at Bootstrap or Sass!
-It continues to other front-end tools used in this project as well i.e. jQuery, jQuery Mobile, Animate.css, Bootstrap.js etc. In addition to these, I also used a selective set of font icons from [IcoMoon](http://icomoon.io) that enables the social media links at the website.
+It continues to other Frontend tools used in this project as well i.e. jQuery, jQuery Mobile, Animate.css, Bootstrap.js etc. In addition to these, I also used a selective set of font icons from [IcoMoon](http://icomoon.io) that enables the social media links at the website.
 Once again, it is important to only import the glyphs that are required rather than loading a complete font file.

 > In short, sole purpose of this all “selective” practice is to keep the files size as minimum as required and to keep up with overall performance.